katisunray/katisunray.github.io/src/content/products/greeting-cards/collections/caregivers-you-are-loved.md

 summary: "A gentle reminder that caretakers deserve rest, gratitude, and tender words."
 order_prompt: "Email us with the SKU code and desired quantity to place your order."
 hero_image:
-  src: "/images/products/greeting-cards/collections/GREETING CARDS - Collection ‘Caregivers, You are loved’.jpg"
+  src: "/images/products/greeting-cards/collections/hero-gc-caregivers-v6.jpg"
-  alt: "Caregivers greeting card collection displayed alongside cozy textures and envelopes."
+  alt: "Caregivers, You Are Loved hero spread with refreshed cozy neutrals."
 skus:
   - id: "KO546-G07"
     name: "Dad Love You"